flaviostutz/fess-elasticsearch/README.md

 # fess-elasticsearch
-FESS Elasticsearch container with plugins and misc configurations.
+Elasticsearch container prepared for working with FESS (plugins and misc configurations).

 This is an extension to image codelibs/fess-elasticsearch.